Skip to Content

 Costs & Time Limits for Mediation in Florida

 Some Florida counties offer subsidized mediation for families who qualify, with one or more sessions available at reduced rates.
 These programs often require proof of residency within the county or participation in court-referred sessions.
-Private mediation rates can differ based on regional cost-of-living.
+Private mediation rates can differ based on regional cost of living.
 Some private mediators also offer evening or weekend times, which benefits busy families in cities such as Orlando or Panama City.

 Mediation costs can vary, so discuss fees in advance with your mediator.
 Private mediators generally allow for more flexibility in scheduling and session format.
 This can be helpful for complex divorces or for clients who need a more personalized approach.
 Understanding these factors helps you make informed choices, and mediation can save a significant amount of time and stress compared to a lengthy court case.